dumux/dumux/examples/diffusion/README.md

 By default Dumux will try to speed up the assembly by using shared memory parallelism if a suitable backend has been found on your system (one of TBB, OpenMP, Kokkos, C++ parallel algorithms).
 You can limit the number of threads by prepending your executable with `DUMUX_NUM_THREADS=<number>`.
-If you also want to use distributed memory parallelsim with MPI (works better for solvers at the moment), run the executable with your MPI environment.
+If you also want to use distributed memory parallelism with MPI (works better for solvers at the moment), run the executable with your MPI environment.
 Each MPI process will use multi-threading if `DUMUX_NUM_THREADS` is larger than $1$.

-Running the example with four MPI processes (distribution memory parallelsim) each with two threads (shared memory parallelism):
+Running the example with four MPI processes (distribution memory parallelism) each with two threads (shared memory parallelism):

 ```sh
 DUMUX_NUM_THREADS=2 mpirun -np 4 ./example_diffusion
 ```

-You can set the parameter `Grid.Overlap` to some non-zero integer in `param.input` to turn the domain decomposition into an overlapping decomposition where `Grid.Overlap` specifies the number of grid cells in the overlap between processes.
+You can set the parameter `Grid.Overlap` to some non-zero integer in `params.input` to turn the domain decomposition into an overlapping decomposition where `Grid.Overlap` specifies the number of grid cells in the overlap between processes.
 This can help to increase the convergence speed of the linear solver.